System Administration

 Phishing Club - Single Sign-On

-Configure enterprise Single Sign-On integration with Microsoft Azure Active Directory to streamline user authentication and leverage existing organizational identity management infrastructure for enhanced security and user experience.
+Configure Single Sign-On integration with Microsoft Azure Active Directory to streamline user authentication and leverage existing organizational identity management infrastructure.

 Azure Application Registration

-Begin the SSO configuration process by registering a new application in your Microsoft Azure portal to establish the authentication relationship between Phishing Club and your organization's identity provider.
+Begin SSO configuration by registering a new application in your Microsoft Azure portal to establish the authentication relationship between Phishing Club and your organization's identity provider.

 Phishing Club - SSO - Azure app registration

 Configure the Redirect URI field with your Phishing Club instance URL: your-domain.tld/api/v1/sso/entra-id/auth.
-This exact URL can be copied from the SSO setup modal for accuracy and consistency.
+This URL can be copied from the SSO setup modal.

-Extract the required authentication identifiers from Azure and input them into Phishing Club:
+Extract the authentication identifiers from Azure and input them into Phishing Club:

 • Copy the Application (client) ID and paste into the Client ID field